Mujster/Blogster-Backend/README.md

 ### Current
 -> `Add Cookies for login`
+-> `Add Google Login to allow users to login using their google account`
 ### Next Update
 -> `Modify Responses and Response Time`
 -> `Next Update soon`